-RAC concludes on no classification for developmental toxicity.
+RAC concludes that no classification for developmental toxicity is warranted.

 Adverse effects on or via lactation

 The CLH report does not include a proposal for classification for adverse effects on or via lactation and no data is available in the CLH report allowing an assessment by RAC.